Online students/Faculties can connect to redressal officer via mail and phone.

 Today, business analytics has become a buzzword for companies around the globe.
 Every business, irrespective of its size, is on a lookout for different ways to make sense of the vast amount of raw data available.
 This is because business analytics has been transforming the way companies function for over a decade now.
 From targeting the right customers and increasing sales to helping HR personnel select the right candidates and reducing overhead costs; there is hardly any sector where data analytics has failed to tap in.

 By now, we are sure that you might have a brief idea of why business analytics plays such a vital role.
 Now, let us take a step back and analyse how did this all start?
 Why has this field gained popularity just recently?
-Has the way businesses use data evolved over the years?
+Have the way businesses use data evolved over the years?
 What did business analytics look like 20 years ago?
 To help you find answers to all such questions, we have created an in-depth blog.
 By the end of this blog, you will have a brief idea of how business analytics has evolved over the years.

-Thats not all that we have to offer.
+That’s not all that we have to offer.
 Are you interested in learning everything about business analytics?
 This includes its types, applications, benefits, and more.
 Please go through our previous blog.

-The first use of data to stay ahead of his competitors dates back to 1865.
+The first use of data to stay ahead of his competitor’s dates back to 1865.
 During this time, Mr Richard Miller Devens described in his book how Sir Henry Furnese, a banker, was always one step ahead by actively gathering information and acting on it before any of his competitors.
 This makes it clear that professionals such as Sir Furnese relied more on data and empirical evidence, rather than gut instinct.

-Frederick Taylors scientific management system inspired Henry Ford, who hired Taylor as his consultant.
+Frederick Taylors’ scientific management system inspired Henry Ford, who hired Taylor as his consultant.
 Ford was willing to measure the time each component of his Ford Model T took to complete on his assembly line.
 This analysis transformed his work and the manufacturing industry across the globe.

 Owing to the lower prices for storage space and better databases, the next generation of business intelligence solutions was all set to step in.
 By now, there was a considerable amount of data available but not a centralized place to store it.
 To address this problem, Ralph Kimball and Bill Inmon proposed similar strategies to build data warehouses (DW).